morengab/d3-tech-talk/README.md

 #Getting Started
-Download the zip file containing the tutorial files OR clone the project
+Download the tutorial files [here](https://github.com/morengab/d3sleepinghackers/archive/master.zip) OR by cloning the project.

 #Setting Up the Canvas